Skanda Puranam - Sidheshwar Lingam - Sidhha Lingam !!Pradosham on Ist January, 2011 !!

 Jai Sriman Naryana !!

-The austerity begins from the twelfth day of bright half of the month - Ashwin.
-As a part of austerity worship of Lord Vishnu from His Feet to beautiful hairlocks, offering of water, fruits, flowers and sandalwood paste is done.
-As a concluding part of the Vrutham, the worshipped idol of Lord Vishnu along with alms is donated to a Brahmin.
-It is believed that one who observes the vrutham attains all the prosperities and the heavenly abode of Lord Vishnu.
+The austerity begins from the twelfth day of bright half of the month Ashwin.
+As a part of the austerities worship of Lord Vishnu from His Feet to beautiful hair locks, sacred bath to Lord, offering fruits, flowers and sandalwood paste are done.
+As a concluding part of the fast the worshipped idol of Lord Vishnu along with alms should be donated to a Brahmin.
+It is believed that one who observes the Padmanabha Dwadashi Vrutham attains all the prosperities all through their life and ultimately reaches the heavenly abode of Lord Vishnu.

 Jai Sriman Narayana !!